This post wil help you understand the What, Why, and How of autoloading, namespaces, and the

 The way you define a namespace is at the top of a PHP file, using the

-In the above example we have encapsulated both the
+In the above example we have encapsulated the

 do_something() function within the

 Jonathan.
-This implies a number of things, but most importantly it means that neither of those things will conflict with variables or functions of the same name in the global scope.
+This implies a number of things, but most importantly it means that neither of those things will conflict with the other functions of the same name in the global scope.

 For example, say we have the above code in its own file name “jonathan-stuff.php”, and in a separate file we have the following code: